twl-dev/wdigital/content/posts/post-3.md

 ## 6. Retargeting Opportunities

 Email marketing enables you to retarget customers who have shown interest in your products or services.
-By segmenting your email list based on customer behavior, you can send targeted emails to those who have abandoned their carts or browsed specific product categories.
+By segmenting your email list based on customer behaviour, you can send targeted emails to those who have abandoned their carts or browsed specific product categories.
 This personalized approach increases the chances of converting those potential customers into actual buyers.

 ## Email marketing is still vital in 2024